pharaox/travelers/README.md

 * There are very few cases of teleports remaining.
 One such case is when a traveling entourage character is removed from the travel and returned home in certain vanilla events.
 Another is when a courtier character is sent to visit a different court in certain vanilla events and interactions.
 Both are rather rare, causing less than 10 teleports per year.
 * Characters stuck in non-default locations is caused by flawed vanilla logic and is also quite rare.
 It auto-corrects itself when any of the above events is triggered for such a character.
 The `random_yearly_everyone_pulse` event is triggered once per year for every character, so a character may remain no more than an year in a non-default location.

-Since such cases are relatively few, you are rather unlikely to notice them as player.

 ### Traveling in Groups

 When multiple characters in the same location start travel to the same destination, they form a group with a single *leader* and one or more *companions*.
 If the leader is a ruler, the other travelers may join their entourage.
 Otherwise, each character travels alone in vanilla terms (since non-ruler characters can't have entourages), but they all arrive together.
 In both cases, the player is informed about the departure or arrival with a single message that lists all members of the group.